 On March 22, 2016 the most infamous mayor of Toronto, Rob Ford, passed away at age 46 from pleomorphic liposarcoma, an extremely rare subtype of liposarcoma that killed him less than 18 months after his initial diagnosis.

 The obituaries devoted to him from all over the world detailed his tumultuous political career, most of it stemming from his wildly unpredictable behavior that terrorized a city for almost two years.
 To recap: Rob Ford had become world famous for being recorded on a cellphone video smoking crack.
-The video, an unsettling minute and 17 seconds of a conservative city mayor sitting in a shady residence superciliously shit-talking local politics with his drug dealer and their friends, was shocking in its authenticity–there was no doubt it was Rob Ford: rumpled, sweaty, and super, super high.
+The video, an unsettling minute and 17 seconds of a conservative city mayor sitting in a shady residence shit-talking local politics with his drug dealer and their friends, was shocking in its authenticity.
+There was no doubt it was Rob Ford: rumpled, sweaty, and super, super high.
 Equally shocking was just how comfortable he looked recklessly smoking crack in front of his drug dealer’s friends, people, it turns out, he hardly knew.
 “I don’t know if that camera’s not on [inaudible]” he gurgled to the person obviously taking video of him on his cellphone.
 They assured him it was not, but it’s debatable if Rob Ford would have even cared because he was super, super high.

 Bullshit, I thought.

 Around the time I read this bullshit obit I was in the middle of my own scandal.
 On Friday, March 18, 2016, a Pinellas County Jury awarded Hulk Hogan née Terry Bollea a whopping $115 million for invasion of privacy stemming from a story I wrote and a video I posted of *ahem* illegally taped footage of Mr. Bollea having consensual sex in a private home on Gawker (Due to the settlement terms, I believe I have to describe the video that way forever).
-Throughout the entire three week trial I was humiliated and demoralized on a huge public stage.
+Throughout the entire three-week trial I was humiliated and demoralized on a huge public stage.
 I hated everyone and everyone hated me.
 Every single tidbit of information the defense presented the jury and a worldwide audience painted a picture of a terribly despicable human being, so I can’t really blame anyone for feeling that way.
-I received a text from a friend who told me that Dr. Drew had declared on live television that in “his professional opinion” I sounded “depraved” during one of my tape depositions.
+I received a text from a friend who told me that Dr. Drew had declared on live television that in “his professional opinion” I sounded “depraved” during one of my taped depositions.
 Man.
 Dr. Drew.